canyon289/SpookyAuthorNLP/proposal/capstone_proposal_template.md

 Ted's unique style of writing.
 By comparing a previous document Ted had written against the manifesto published in the Washington Post the FBI was able to correctly identify Ted as the Unabomber.

+In academia there are numerous studies that focus on linguistic analysis.
+For example in author identification by "Author Identification on the Large Scale" by Madigan Etal discuss various methods of author identification such as PCA and Baysian Multinomial Logistic regression.

 More modern examples of Stylometry and linguistic examples are present in one's smartphone.
 For example Spam Detection of emails is a type of binary classification where the text in documents is analyzed to determine messages that the user would want to read, versus documents that are mass mailed.
 Another example is